arunpshankar/AgenticSearch/README.md

 # Agentic Search

-**Agentic Search** is an advanced AI-powered framework utilizing **Gemini 2.0** and a ReAct agent to perform complex searches and deliver detailed, cohesive answers.
-By synthesizing data from multiple APIs and leveraging a dynamic tool registry, it provides precise and scalable solutions for intricate queries.
+**Agentic Search** is an advanced AI-powered workflow built to design and implement intelligent search systems using **Gemini 2.0** and a ReAct agent.
+It orchestrates complex searches by dynamically integrating multiple APIs and leveraging a flexible tool registry.
+This workflow enables the synthesis of diverse data sources to deliver detailed, cohesive, and scalable solutions tailored to intricate queries.

 ![Agentic Search Overview](./img/agentic-search-1.png)